-Make sure you are still in the directory with the commands.RNA-homology-modeling.dat and the parameters.csv files.
+Make sure you are still in the directory with the commands.P6ab-threading.dat and the parameters.csv files.
 To do this, in your command prompt/terminal window (see Exercise o), type:

-(Mac OS, Linux) 1s
+(Windows) dir (Mac OS, Linux) ls

 You will see a list of files in your current directory.
-Make sure you have commands.RNA-homology-modeling.dat and parameters.csv.
+Make sure you have commands.P6ab-threading.dat and parameters.csv.
 If not, navigate to the directory with these files (see Exercise o).